shundhammer/qdirstat/doc/File-Age-Statistics.md

 even without reading the year numbers.

-## Breaking Down Deeper into Subdirectories
+## Drilling Down Deeper into Subdirectories

 Simply leave the _File Age Statistics_ window open and click on another directory in the main window's tree view, and the _File Age Statistics_ window